pgroenbaek/dbtracks-stf-profiles/README.md

 ### Open Rails testing version _T1.5.1-1390_ onwards:
 1. Download and extract the [latest release](https://github.com/pgroenbaek/dbtracks-stf-profiles/releases).

 2. Copy all the track profiles from either the `TrackProfiles` or `TrackProfiles_h` folder.
-The latter adds extra embankment similar to the h variants in USTracks and often looks better when super-elevated.
+The latter adds extra trackbed similar to the h variants in USTracks and often looks better when super-elevated.
 See the [Usage section](#version-with-extra-embankment) for an example.

 3. Place all of them into the `<route folder>/TrackProfiles` folder.